kamranzafar/piprayer/README.md

             #   0
             #   1

-gmt-offset  # Timezone, offet from GMT
+gmt-offset  # Timezone, offset from GMT

 method      # Calculation method
             # Acceptable values (only one):